quarkli/enhancedecdh/README.md

 1. Generate a temporary key R as a nonce
 2. Calculate public key P, where P = A + B + R
 3. Calculate an ECDH shared key S = aB
-4. Calculate an actual shared key S' = R.x * S
+4. Calculate an actual shared key S' = R + S
 5. Symmetrically encrypt the message with S' (AES) to get C
 6. Calculate hash H = Hash(S')
 7. Construct a ciphered message that contains (R, P, H, C)